opensvc/docs.opensvc.com/source/howto.getting.started.rst

 OpenHA Configuration
 ++++++++++++++++++++

-First of all we describe the cluster nodes in the file ``/usr/local/cluster/conf/nodes``
+First, we describe the cluster nodes in the file ``/usr/local/cluster/conf/nodes``

 **On both nodes**::